pablove2001/TestInprodiBackend/README.md

-# Typescript REST API JWT
+# Test Inprodi Backend

-this is a REST API example using Nodejs, Mongodb, Typescript and JsonWebtoken with Passport.
+It's a REST API using TypeScript, Express, Mongodb, Mongoose, etc. for a system of an aviation company.

 # Requeriments

 - Mongodb
+- Express

+# Command to start

+- npm run dev